The Bog (part two)

 “Probably.
 But the Frazey’s is hard to identify.
 You know…” She tried this again.
 “There’s nothing dangerous, camping.
 I have a GPS…transponder, whatever… I have a phone.
 The Free Landers don’t come into the bog.”

 They might, Laurel supposed.
-It was easier to envision Duffet stalking around under moonlight.
+It was easier to envision Duffet stalking by moonlight.
 And Duffet the Wildman wasn’t dangerous, either.
 “If you’re not into it, you’ll be bored.”

 “No, I can help.
 I said I would.”